hellogaga/hellogaga.github.io/_posts/2021-02-20-Install-Linux.markdown

 sudo mkdir /hdd
 ```

-* Edit /etc/fstab with `root` permission
+4. Edit /etc/fstab with `root` permission
 ```bash
 sudo vim /etc/fstab
 ```

-* Add the following line to the file
+5. Add the following line to the file
 ```
 /dev/sda1    /hdd    ext4    defaults    0    0
 ```

-* Mount the partition
+6. Mount the partition <br>
 ``` sudo mount /hdd```

 **Problem** After doing the above, I found myself that I have no permission to write in the mounting point.
 I guess it is because the current user has not been assigned the permission.
 Use the following commans to assign.